shettyprithvi/Airbnb_price_predictor_deep_learning/README.md

 # Datathon

-## Summary : Given AirBnb data, I apply deep learning for classification of text reviews to impact on price.
+## Summary : Given AirBnb data, I apply deep learning (Recurrent Neural Networks) for classification of text reviews to visualize impact on price.

 ### 1. Problem: To Improve The Customer Experience To Retain Customers And Thus Increase The Overall Revenue.
 Process: Implementing Deep Learning To Predict The Sentiment Of The Review.